Mugger crocodile: Hunting and diet

 The mugger crocodile preys on fish, snakes, turtles, birds and mammals including monkeys, squirrels, rodents, otters and dogs.
 It also scavenges on dead animals.
 During dry seasons, muggers walk many kilometers over land in search of water and prey.
 Hatchlings feed mainly on insects such as beetles, but also on crabs and shrimp and on vertebrates later on.
 It seizes and drags potential prey approaching watersides into the water, when the opportunity arises.
 Adult muggers were observed feeding on a flapshell turtle and a tortoise.
 Subadult and adult muggers favour fish, but also prey on small to medium-sized ungulates up to the size of chital (Axis axis).
-In Bardia National Park, a mugger was observed caching a chital kill beneath the roots of a tree and returning to its basking site.
-A part of the deer was still wedged among the roots on the next day.
-Muggers have also been observed while preying and feeding on a python.

 At the Chambal River, muggers have attacked water buffaloes, cattle and goats.

+In Bardia National Park, a mugger was observed caching a chital kill beneath the roots of a tree and returning to its basking site; a part of the deer was still wedged among the roots on the next day.
+In the same national park, a mugger caught a brown fish owl (Ketupa zeylonensis); several instances of water bird feathers in mugger dung have been reported.

+Muggers have also been observed preying and feeding on pythons.

-In Yala National Park, a mugger was observed killing a large Indian pangolin (Manis crassicaudata), of which it devoured pieces over several hours.
+In Yala National Park, a mugger killed a large Indian pangolin (Manis crassicaudata) and devoured pieces over several hours.